mozmeao/platform-docs/docs/legal-docs.md

 Privacy notices and their applicable translations are markdown files managed by the legal team in the [legal-docs](https://github.com/mozilla/legal-docs) repository.

-When the markdown files are imported into bedrock they are parsed using the default python markdown library and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/).
+When the markdown files are imported into Bedrock they are parsed using the default python markdown library and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/).
 BeautifulSoup allows content selection and manipulation using [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors).

 For example the code: